top of page

 HISTORY

-As well as growing demand for eye surgeries, such as cataract, retinal disease, and pterygium, there was a growing demand for macula treatment with eye injections.
+As well as growing patient demand for eye surgeries, such as cataract, retinal disease, and pterygium, there was a growing demand for macula treatment with eye injections.
 This revolutionary treatment has preserved the eye sight for hundreds of thousands of Australians since 2006.

 The eye injections need to be repeated, sometimes as often as every month, and it became clear that a team approach was required.
 Dr Davies decided that it was not good enough to schedule the patient's treatment around a doctor's availability.
 If a particular eye needed an injection in a particular week, then that is what should happen.

 Another advantage of Newcastle Eye Hospital for the patients, is that patients can use private health insurance for their eye care.
 Patients can elect Day Hospital admission for any eye procedure that Medicare grades as level A or level B. Usually this results in significant financial savings for the patient.
+Thousands of patients have benefited from tens of thousands of sight-saving injections, completely covered by their health insurance, for 16 years.
+This benefit is coming to an end in July 2025, because of a change in the federal government medicare rules.

-In 2023 Hunter Eye Surgeons celebrated our 17th birthday.
-We have lost count of the number of patients that have received care - thought to be over 70 000 residents of our region.
-Newcastle Eye Hospital is entering our 15th year of care, and 25 000 patients have had surgery with us at least once.
-We employ over 60 staff, supporting over 60 families.
+In 2025 Hunter Eye Surgeons celebrated our 19th birthday.
+We have lost count of the number of patients that have received care - thought to be over 80 000 residents of our region.
+Newcastle Eye Hospital is entering our 17th year of care, and 25 000 patients have had surgery with us at least once.
+We employ over 70 staff, supporting over 70 families.

 But it is always about the one patient having care.
 It is about you.
 It was about Joan, the very first patient of Dr Davies in 2006, and we remember her memory.
 It is about the man with the ruptured eye ball last week.
 It is about the lady blind from cataract, who now gets to see her children and grandchildren again.
 It is about the man who needs injections every month, but sees perfectly with them.